1976–77 MC Alger season

 In the 1976–77 season, MC Alger is competing in the National 1 for the 12th season, as well as the Algerian Cup.
 It is their 9th consecutive season in the top flight of Algerian football.
 They will be competing in National, the Algerian Cup and the African Cup of Champions.

+Review

 Squad list

 Players and squad numbers last updated on 18 November 1976.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.